mikethompson100/mikethompson100/README.md

 <body>
 <header>
 <h1>Welcome to my profile (under construction)!
 I'm Michael Thompson.
-If you have any questions or comments about my code, please feel free to reach out.
-My digital door is always open.</h1>
+If you have any questions or comments about my code, please feel free to reach out.</h1>
 </header>
 <section>
 <h2>In 2005, I started teaching myself HTML and CSS and instantly fell in love with it and haven't looked back.
 In the past few years I've been studying full stack development.</h2>